maismuka/smtpdocker-wsl2/README.md

 open microsoft store and select your linuxdistribution and install.

-after finish installing, theck the WSL version using command `wsl --list --verbose` and then '''wsl --set-version <distribution name> <versionNumber>'''
+after finish installing, theck the WSL version using command `wsl --list --verbose`

+and then to set specifically which WSL to be converted into version 2 `wsl --set-version (distribution name) (versionNumber)`

+or you want default version set to 2, which when future WSL installation becomes version 2 by default

+`wsl --set-default-version 2`